rtpsug/rtpsug.github.io/_pssaturday/speakers.md

 - PowerShell 101 (Intro and Fundamentals)
 - PowerShell Tools (Scripting tools and DevOps)
-- Manage the Cloud with PowerShell (Azure and AWS)
+- DevOps & Security (DevOps, CI\CD and Security Practices)

 Follow these guidelines for choosing your topic::